 ... the fun part of Medical Device Process Validation!

-The Operational Qualification (OQ) is the exciting part of Process Validation – you finally get to produce some parts and see the process performance.
+The Operational Qualification (OQ) is the exciting part of Process Validation – we finally get to produce some parts and see the process performance.

 This post talks about: